Skip to content

 • Validation integrity: CHECK constraints for business rules

-5. Implementation Readiness
+5. Normalization Readiness

 The resulting relational schema is normalized, dependency-safe, and ready for MySQL DDL implementation in Phase 4.